-In early September 2011, select SEG members began receiving the 2011 Membership Compensation Survey sent by the University of Oklahoma Public Opinion Learning Laboratory (OU POLL) (Norman, Oklahoma).
-The purpose of the study is to track trends in compensation for society members.
-This is a follow-up to the baseline study conducted in 2006 and the subsequent survey in 2008.
+In early September 2011, select SEG members received the 2011 Membership Compensation Survey sent by the University of Oklahoma Public Opinion Learning Laboratory (OU POLL) (Norman, Oklahoma).
+The purpose of the study was to track trends in compensation for society members.
+This was a follow-up to the baseline study conducted in 2006 and the subsequent survey in 2008.

-Participation is voluntary, individual responses are confidential, and members are free to refuse to answer any question or withdraw at any time.
-There are no foreseeable risks or benefits associated with this study and there is no compensation for participation.
-Overall findings from all participants may be published or reported in some form, but individual responses will not be reported.
+Participation was voluntary, individual responses were kept confidential, and members were free to refuse to answer any question or withdraw at any time.
+There were no foreseeable risks or benefits associated with this study and there was no compensation for participation.
+Overall findings from all participants may have been published or reported in some form, but individual responses were not reported.

 Exploring Product Values Among SEG Members (2.13 MB PDF)

 This survey, conducted in late 2000, explores the value various groups of members place on the various products and services offered by the Society.
 Three groups were sampled—a randomly selected group of 2,500 SEG members, the SEG Executive Committee, and a group of 50 "VIP" members.